devkinetic/field_label_plurals/README.txt

-Field label plurals
+Field Label Plurals
 -------------------

-Field label plurals allows you to select different field labels for singular and plural, depending on the number of field values.
+The Field Label Plurals module provides the ability to configure seperate field labels for singular and plural, which are then used depending on the number of field values.

 Project page: